2023 Al-Sukhnah attack

 On 17 February 2023, a group of Islamic State insurgents attacked a large group of truffle farmers and their Syrian Army escort in the desert, southwest of the town of Al-Sukhnah in Homs Governorate, Syria.
 At least 61 civilians and seven Syrian soldiers were killed in the attack.
 It was one of the deadliest attacks since the 2018 As-Suwayda attacks.

-The massacre occurred shortly after a previous IS attack in the area, in which 16 civilians were abducted and killed by the jihadist group.
-IS took advantage of the annual harvest of the desert fungus delicacy, which generally runs from February to April, to carry out attacks in remote locations.
+In recent years, many attacks against civilians while truffle hunting in central, north-eastern, and eastern areas of Syria had been noted.
+The Islamic State's remnants in the country have been known to use desert hideouts to ambush Kurdish-led forces and Syrian government troops, as well as to continue to launch attacks in neighboring Iraq, since losing much of their territory following a military campaign supported by a US-led coalition in March 2019.
+A similar attack on foragers in the same region on 11 February 2023 resulted in the deaths of 16 individuals, mostly civilians, with dozens reportedly kidnapped, and 25 later released.